-The small island of Boracay, Philippines, is any summer vacationer’s paradise.
+The small island of Boracay is any summer vacationer’s paradise.
+With its crystal clear waters, white powdery sand, amazing sunsets and thriving nightlife scene, this amazing strip of island has been internationally recognized as one of the world’s best beaches.
 Whether you are looking to find the perfect beach to lounge or to seek your next great adventure, Boracay is your next postcard-perfect destination.

 Riding the plane is the fastest way to reach Boracay.
 From Manila, there are daily flights going to Kalibo or Caticlan from airlines such as Cebu Pacific and Air Asia.

 The ideal route if you want to travel on a ferry or boat ride is Manila to Dumaguit port.
 From Dumaguit, you can take an air-conditioned bus or jeepney to Caticlan, then the short ferry or boat ride.